iterative/dvc.org/content/docs/start/index.md

 ---
-description: 'Learn how you can use DVC to manage data science and machine learning projects: version data, access it anywhere, capture data pipelines, and manage experiments.'
+description: 'Get a quick introduction to the major features of DVC for data science and machine learning projects: version data, access it anywhere, capture pipelines and metrics, and manage experiments.'
 ---

 # Get Started